 The decision to implement policies that permit extended use or limited reuse of N95 respirators should be made by the professionals who manage the institution’s respiratory protection program.

 To be effective, a respirator needs to be worn correctly and worn throughout the duration of the hazardous exposure.

-Doff for disposal: Do NOT touch the front of the respirator.
+Doff: Do NOT touch the front of the respirator.

 Doff for storage and reuse: